This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 Our private Morocco tour starts off with Casablanca ( we can also start the tour in Marrakech or Rabat, to suit your flights) which, despite the legend, does not hold much in the way of monuments.
 That is mainly the reason why the former king decided to give the city a landmark- the second largest mosque in the world.
 The last few years of its completion, 1400 craftsmen worked by day and 1000 by night.
 The marble, cedar wood and granite all come from Morocco while the glass chandeliers and white granite columns were brought from Murano, Italy.

 Next, our itinerary takes us to the capital Rabat, recently declared UNESCO world site.
 A quiet administrative center, Rabat has also a much richer history and makes the perfect introduction to Morocco, suspended somewhere between Europe and the Arab world.
 We will visit the 12th century Kasbah des Oudayas and its Andalusian Gardens, an important outpost of the Almohad dynasty.
 We can dwell further into the past and visit the Merenid necropolis of Chellah, where Phoenician, Roman and Merinid traces blend.
 But perhpas better stories are to be told about Sale, the sister city to Rabat and a flourishing piracy center, centuries ago.
-Water canals used to run inside its gates and its pirates were famous for rapidly attacking European ships and taking illustrous nobility as prisoners.
+Our guide here, a local university teacher will relate how water canals used to run inside its gates and its pirates were famous for rapidly attacking European ships and taking illustrous nobility as prisoners.
 Once inside the city, the massive doors would close and the European powers had no other choice than to pay the ransom requested.
 The Republic of Sale, a state within a kingdom, even came into existence briefly and refused to pay any tax to the sultan.
-Later on, dinner and accommodation in a charming Riad inside the medina.

 Day 2: Rabat - Meknes - Volubilis - Fez ( 3 hour drive).